 framework with appropriate systems, policies, procedures, and controls to identify, monitor, and manage operational risks.
 Description Operational risk management framework provides guidance on identification, assessment, control and mitigation plan for operational risk.
 The framework assists in streamlining/ mapping various processes/ policies/controls to deal with Operational Risk.
 Objectives of Operational Risk Framework i.
 Identify and classify critical processes and assets ii.
 Implement appropriate and effective controls to protect processes, people and systems to prevent, limit and contain the impact of a potential operational risk event. iii.
 Develop capabilities to monitor/ detect/record occurrence of operational risk events. iv.
 Have a reporting structure in place for governance and supervision.
 Components of Operational Risk Framework A) Governance Board of Directors and Committee of Directors on Risk Management (CODRM) define key objectives for the organization with respect to the risk management and oversee progress towards achieving those objectives.
 The Board defines the overall operational risk culture and sets the tone for implementation and execution of operational risk management strategy.
 For effective governance, roles and responsibilities of the board and senior management have been clearly defined.
-Board, through For effective governance, roles and responsibilities of the board and a.
+Board, through a.
 Risk Assessment